christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 #### Logging

-Logging is very important to any application and must exist in the prescribed manner the customer / client dictates.
-Use the [Logging Standard](./Template_012_LoggingStandard.md) as your mechanism for achieving minimal customer requirements or define your own.
+Logging is very important for any application and must exist in the prescribed manner the customer / client dictates.
+Use the [Logging Standard](./Template_012_LoggingStandard.md) as your mechanism for achieving minimal customer requirements or defining your own.
 Save the log information as a configuration item in this plan.

 ***Example:***